 In the Gulf of Mexico (Gulf), the National Marine Fisheries Service (NMFS) issues one reef fish for-hire permit that does not distinguish between headboats and charter vessels.
 Therefore, the development of two distinct amendments addressing the management of red snapper for the charter vessel component (Amendment 41) and the management of reef fish for the headboat component (Amendment 42) requires clear definitions of which vessels would be included in each amendment.
-Further, the Council should set a control date to determine the time period during which vessels were to meet that definition.
+The Council established a December 31, 2015 control date to help determine the time period during which vessels could meet the eligibility criteria.